Murlacher81/audio-to-image-pix2pix/README.md

 In order to run and play with the model, the required Touchdesigner file has to be opened.
 Open the downloaded *test2.toe* - it only has to be opened, but in the far left, you can change the Audio Input to test different audio.
 <img src="imgs/TouchAudioInput.png" />
 <br />
-Click on either one of the two boxes and select you input device or audio file on the left side of the screen.
+Click on either one of the two boxes and select you input device or audio file on the left side of the screen. <br />
 <img src="imgs/TouchAudioInput2.png" />
 <br />
 In the Project you can find *test2.bat* which starts the model.
 The Model is trained on the Doom-Images. <br />